An open esophagectomy, or esophageal resection, is a

 - repair a hole or injury caused by a caustic

 A radical en bloc esophagectomy is used to treat a

 How to Prepare for the Surgery

-Before your surgery, your healthcare provider will:
+Before your surgery, your doctor will:

 - give you a complete physical examination

 - give you nutritional counseling

 surgery, and what risks and complications may result from the operation

-- review what medication you will need to take or
+- review what medication you’ll need to take or

 - give you advice on how to quit smoking at least

 You must take some important steps before your surgery is

 operation.
 You may be tested the day of your operation to make sure you haven’t

 The Day of Surgery

 your surgery.
-Take any medication your healthcare provider instructed you to take with a small sip ofwater only.
+Take any medication your doctor instructed you to take, with a

 your medical history to be sure you haven’t had a reaction to anesthesia in the

-Associated with the Surgery
+Associated with the Surgery?

-As with any surgery, possible risks include:
+As with any surgery, the possible complications include: